hehaoqian/ollama-proxy/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes using conventional commits format
+4. Run the local CI script to verify your changes (`./run-ci.sh`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request using the provided PR template

 ## Continuous Integration